colb1232/image-file-paths-broken-master/README.md

-# image-file-paths-broken-master
+# image-file-paths-broken

-Image and Link Path Challenge
+Project files for image and link paths challenge.